 - Eat with fried rice or lo mein or stir-fries

 If you enjoy this, you’ll also love these other recipes:

 - Easy Garlic Aioli Recipe (Gluten-Free, Dairy-Free)

-These tangy pickled jalapeños will definitely give you some delicious heat and can be made in under 30 minutes.
-If you love some heat in your food, make sure you keep a jar of these jalapeños on hand to spice up any meal and make everything hotter and better (also make sure to check out our 5-minute homemade sriracha chili sauce!).
+Ready in just 30 minutes, these tangy and vinegary pickled jalapeños is a great way to add some delicious heat to any dish!
+If you love some heat in your food, make sure you keep a jar of these jalapeños on hand to spice up any meal and make everything hotter and better.
 Naturally gluten-free and vegan.

-- Combine the halved garlic cloves, vinegar, water, sugar, and salt in a large pan or medium pot and bring to a boil, stirring to make sure the water dissolves.
+- Combine Garlic, Vinegar, Water, Sugar and Salt and Bring to Boil: Combine the halved garlic cloves, vinegar, water, sugar, and salt in a large skillet or medium pot and bring to a boil, stirring to make sure the water dissolves.

-- Use tongs or chopsticks to transfer the jalapeños to a sterilized glass jar, before pouring the pickling juices over.
+- Transfer to Mason Jars: Use tongs or chopsticks to transfer the jalapeños to sterilized mason jars, before pouring the pickling juices over.
 Let cool at room temperature before covering with the lid.

-- Store in the refrigerator for up to two months.
+- Store: Store in the refrigerator for up to two months.